 For the assessment of biomass surplus, only the fraction of wood residues from commercial forests was considered.
 This leads to a conservative estimate of 117,893 tonnes of wood residues per year.
 It is important to note that the project may use wood residues from native forests during the crediting period, as long as this is in accordance with applicable laws and regulations in Colombia and also in case it complies with EB 23 Annex 18 (definition of renewable biomass).

-Considering that the ceramic would utilize 100% of renewable biomass, and that this biomass would be only wood residues, the expected consumption of this project would be around 19,600 tonnes per year (Y).
-In addition, the other users consumption, which was estimated as 30% of the total generated (according to the biomass provider statement during the call with the GS), would represent around 35,368 tonnes per year (Z).
-From a total of 264,810 tonnes of wood residues produced annually in Colombia (X), the estimated surplus availability of this biomass would be greater than 25%, as: ((X-Y-Z) / (Y+Z) > 25%.
+Considering that the ceramic would utilize 100% of renewable biomass, and that this biomass would be only wood residues, the expected consumption of this project would be around 17,672.29 tonnes per year (Y) (as estimated in ER sheetfile).
+In addition, the other users’ consumption, which was estimated as 30% of the total generated (according to the biomass provider statement during the call with the GS), would represent around 35,368 tonnes per year (Z).
+From a total of 117,893.64 tonnes of wood residues produced annually in Colombia (X), the estimated surplus availability of this biomass would be: ((X-Y-Z) / (Y+Z).